rparak/PyBullet_Template_Industrial_Robotics/README.md

 A simple demonstration of how to work with a designed class to control the mechanism in the PyBullet environment is provided in the evaluation folders.

-**1\ A program to test the functionality of the PyBullet environment for controlling the robot structure.**
+**1\ A program to test the functionality of the designed class.**

 ```bash
 $ ..\PyBullet_Template_Industrial_Robotics\src\Evaluation\Environment> python3 test_robot.py
 ```

-**2\ A program that demonstrates how to work with a specific class to control a robotic arm in PyBullet environment.**
+**2\ A program that demonstrates simple trajectory generation in the PyBullet environment using a designed class.**

 ```bash
 $ ..\PyBullet_Template_Industrial_Robotics\src\Evaluation\Control> python3 test_robot.py